 Member, Committee of the Whole and Affiliated Faculty, Earth Systems Program, Stanford University

-Faculty Lead, Interdisciplinary Environmental Conference for Graduate Students and Postdoctoral Fellows, Stanford University
+Faculty Lead, Young Environmental Scholars (Interdisciplinary Environmental) Conference for Graduate Students and Postdoctoral Fellows, Stanford University

 Service to the Field: